Elva kvinnor i ett hus: Recording process

 The original album design was very different from the eventual release.
-Fältskog and Carlgren originally planned to call the album "Tolv kvinnor i ett hus" (Twelve Women In A House) with each song on the album describing twelve different characters, all women leading very different lives, but all living in the same house.
+Fältskog and Carlgren had planned to call the album Tolv kvinnor i ett hus (Twelve Women In A House), with each song describing one of twelve women who lead very different lives living in the same house.
 The package would have included a gatefold sleeve with artwork by Carlgren picturing the twelve fictitious women as well as several photos of Fältskog herself, but due to the success of ABBA the singer had less time to write and record her own songs.
-At one point it seemed uncertain that the album would ever be finished which led to the record company cutting the production budget, which in turn meant that it was impossible to release it with the lavish gatefold sleeve and accompanying artwork.
-In the end there were only ten songs written by Fältskog, coupled with the opening track "S.O.S.", a song that neither fit nor was included in the original concept.
+At one point it seemed uncertain that the album would ever be finished, which led to the record company cutting the production budget and making it impossible to release the album with the lavish gatefold sleeve and accompanying artwork.
+In the end there were only ten songs written by Fältskog, coupled with the opening track "SOS", a song that neither fit nor was part of the original concept.

-The melodies on Elva Kvinnor I Ett Hus are generally seen as more complex and more influenced by contemporary pop and rock than on Fältskog's earlier albums, which had been in the fairly lightweight schlager genre, and Bosse Carlgren's poignant, ironic and humorous lyrics make up small stories in themselves - some even including slightly risqué content.
-"Och han väntar på mig" describes an adult woman being courted by an eager teenage boy, and the track "Doktorn!", famously includes the line "I've tried candy instead, but I get as fat as a pig."
-The final track on the album, "Visa i åttonde månaden" (Song In The Eighth Month) was however written from a very personal perspective; it was composed during Fältskog's pregnancy with daughter Linda, early in 1973.
+The melodies on Elva kvinnor i ett hus are generally seen as more complex and more influenced by contemporary pop and rock than on Fältskog's earlier albums, which had been in the fairly lightweight schlager genre; and Bosse Carlgren's poignant, ironic, and humorous lyrics make up small stories in themselves—some even including slightly risqué content.
+"Och han väntar på mig" describes an adult woman being courted by an eager teenage boy, and the track "Doktorn!" famously includes the line "I've tried candy instead, but I get as fat as a pig."
+However, the final track "Visa i åttonde månaden" ("Song In The Eighth Month") was written from a very personal perspective, composed during Fältskog's pregnancy with daughter Linda early in 1973.

-Fältskog's vocal performances on Elva Kvinnor I Ett Hus are considered technically superior when compared to her earlier solo output, most likely as a result of the vocal coaching she had started when ABBA began to make a name for themselves.
-Music critics have also noted that the production values on the album are noticeably higher than on previous efforts, some calling it her 'masterpiece'.
+Fältskog's vocal performances on Elva kvinnor i ett hus are considered technically superior when compared to her earlier solo output, most likely as a result of the vocal coaching she had started when ABBA began to make a name for themselves.
+Music critics have also noted that the production values on the album are noticeably higher than on previous efforts, some calling it her "masterpiece".